StyO: Stylize Your Face in Only One-shot: Conclusions

 \section{Conclusions}

 In this paper, we present a novel StyO model to effectively solve the one-shot face stylization.
 StyO exploits a disentanglement and recombination strategy.
-For this purpose, StyO introduces two new modeuls, \ie, Identifier Disentanglement Learner (IDL) and Fine-grained Content Controller (FCC).
-IDL aims to disentangle style and content attributes of images into different identifiers.
-To achieve this goal, IDL proposes a novel contrastive prompt template for describing source and target images.
-Given this, IDL constructs text-image pairs for source, target and auxiliary image set to fine-tune the pre-trained latent diffusion models.
-This successfully disentangles style and content information into corresponding identifiers.
-Then, FCC recombines style and content identifiers to form prompts describing the stylization faces, which plays as conditions to generate images.
-FCC also presents a manipulation mechanism on attention maps to enhance fine-grained details.
-Extensive results show that our StyO model can generate high-quality stylization results in one-shot manner, clearly outperforming existing stat-of-the-art methods.
+For this purpose, StyO introduces two new modules, \textit{i.e.}, Identifier Disentanglement Learner (IDL) and Fine-grained Content Controller (FCC).
+IDL aims to disentangle style and content attributes of images into different identifiers and FCC recombines style and content identifiers to form prompts describing the stylization faces.
+Extensive results show that our StyO model can generate high-quality stylization results in one-shot manner, clearly outperforming existing methods.

-In addition, we show that image attributes can be disentangled into text identifiers with appropriate design.
-This inspires to extend style and content to other attributes, \eg, pose, lighting, foreground and background etc. This will further facilitate the challenging text-based image editing task.
-We think the proposed StyO model presents a good starting point for followup researches.

-\paragraph{Limitations} Although the proposed StyO model is data-efficiency by utilizing the one-shot learning framework, it is not time-efficiency due to the requirements for finetuning a pre-trained latent diffusion model, which costs about 10 minutes on a single GPU.
-This problem is also faced by other one- or few-shot learning methods relied on diffusion model, such as DreamArtist and Dreambooth.
-We believe it is useful and interesting to accelerate one- and few-shot diffusion model, and will leave this as future work.